keithdhd/html_and_css/1_intro_to_html.md

 ## Comments

-HTML comments are formmatted like this:
+HTML comments are formatted like this:

 ```html
 <!-- This is a comment! -->